redsanket/spark/external/storm/guide/troubleshooting/index.rst

 Disk Load
 #########

-- Workers heartbeat via ZK to nimbus.
-When many workers are alive, this puts tremendous load on ZK.
-Heavy disk load means anything using the ZK cluster slows down and things start timing out or becoming slow & unresponsive.
+- Workers heartbeat through ZooKeeper to Nimbus.
+When many workers are alive, this puts tremendous load on ZooKeeper.
+Heavy disk load means anything using the ZooKeeper cluster slows down and things start timing out or becoming slow and unresponsive.
   - Mitigations:
-    - Mount disk with nobarrier (Good improvement while on ext3)
+    - Mount disk with nobarrier (Good improvement while on ``ext3``)
-    - Add -Dzookeeper.forceSync=no to zookeeper_server.jvm_args Major Improvement!!
+    - Add ``-Dzookeeper.forceSync=no`` to ``zookeeper_server.jvm_args`` and you will see a major improvement.
 - Cleaning up many huge old data logs at once can peg the disk unless spaced out.
   - Wrote custom purge script available in dist package ``zkp_txnlogs_cleanup``.
-  - Migrated to RHEL6 ext4 (slowed down ZK, until "forceSync=no" was used).
+  - Migrated to RHEL6 ext4 (slowed down ZooKeeper until "forceSync=no" was used).

 ZNode Size
 ##########

-- Nimbus uses ZK to store scheduling assignments for topologies, and stores these atomically in one shot.
-With larger topologies, this overruns an internal ZK buffer that defaults to 1MB.
+- Nimbus uses ZooKeeper to store scheduling assignments for topologies and stores these atomically in one shot.
+With larger topologies, this overruns an internal ZooKeeper buffer that defaults to 1MB.
 - Mitigations
-  - Add -Djute.maxbuffer=4097150 to ZK jvm_opts, and to nimbus, supervisor, and worker .childopts.
+  - Add ``-Djute.maxbuffer=4097150`` to ZooKeeper ``jvm_opts``, and to Nimbus, Supervisor, and Worker ``.childopts``.

 JVM